George S. Patton: Inter-war years

 Patton continued playing polo and sailing in this time.
 After sailing back to Los Angeles for extended leave in 1937, he was kicked by a horse and fractured his leg.
 Patton developed phlebitis from the injury, which nearly killed him.
 The incident almost forced Patton out of active service, but a six-month administrative assignment in the Academic Department at the Cavalry School at Fort Riley helped him to recover.
-Patton was promoted to colonel on July 24, 1938, and given command of the 5th Cavalry at Fort Clark, Texas, for six months, a post he relished, but he was reassigned to Fort Myer again in December as commander of the 3rd Cavalry.
-There, he met Army Chief of Staff George C. Marshall, who was so impressed with him that Marshall considered Patton a prime candidate for promotion to general.
+Patton was promoted to colonel on 24 July 1938, and given command of the 5th Cavalry at Fort Clark, Texas, for six months, a post he relished, but he was reassigned to Fort Myer again in December as commander of the 3rd Cavalry.
+There, he met the Army's Deputy Chief of Staff, George C. Marshall, who was so impressed with him that Marshall considered Patton a prime candidate for promotion to general.
 In peacetime, though, he would remain a colonel to remain eligible to command a regiment.
+When Malin Craig retired as Chief of Staff of the United States Army in 1939, Drum was a candidate to succeed him.
+Drum wanted the position badly enough to set aside his feud with Patton and ask Patton to intercede with the retired but still influential Pershing.
+Despite these efforts, Drum was passed over in favor of Marshall.

 Patton had a personal schooner named When and If.
 The schooner was designed by famous naval architect John G. Alden and built in 1939.
 The schooner's name comes from Patton saying he would sail it "when and if" he returned from war.